Our Learning Environment

 At Little Wild Early Learning, we offer the children we care for an environment rich in wonder and curiosity with an emergent curriculum and learning through play philosophy.
 As we follow the interests of the children, encouraging them to dive deeper into surface interests and document their learning process, we create a chance for deeper learning.
 Pedagogical experts urge us to create an environment that teaches the "Four C's": critical thinking, communication, collaboration and creativity.
 Our program offers opportunities for learning through nature, the arts, music/movement and early S.T.E.M. (science, technology, engineering and maths).
 Through self guided exploration and discovery alongside positive social interactions, the children of Little Wild Early Learning will be taking the most important first steps towards future happiness and academic success.

-We currently offer care (covid hours) to children between 3-5 yrs old (with spaces available for two 2.5 year olds at a time)
+We currently offer care to children between 3-5 yrs old (with spaces available for only two, 2.5 year olds at a time)

 from 8:30 am to 4:00 pm Monday to Friday.